Div99/IQ-Learn/README.md

 We introduce **Inverse Q-Learning (IQ-Learn)**, a **state-of-the-art** novel framework for Imitation Learning (IL), that directly learns **soft-Q** functions from expert data.
 IQ-Learn enables *non-adverserial* imitation learning, working on both offline and online IL settings.
 It is performant even with *very sparse* expert data, and scales to complex image-based environments, surpassing prior methods by more than **3x**.
 It is very simple to implement requiring **~15 lines of code** on top of existing RL methods.

 Inverse Q-Learning is theoretically equivalent to *Inverse Reinforcement learning*, i.e. learning rewards from expert data.
 However, it is much more powerful in practice.
-It admits very simple non-adverserial training and works on complete offline IL settings (without any access to the environment).
+It admits very simple non-adverserial training and works on complete offline IL settings (without any access to the environment), greatly exceeding Behavior Cloning.

 **IQ-Learn** is the successor to Adversarial Imitation Learning methods like [GAIL](https://arxiv.org/abs/1606.03476) (coming from the same lab).\
 It extends the theoretical framework for Inverse RL to non-adverserial and scalable learning, for the *first-time* showing guaranteed convergence.